Sexton Blake: Blake's enemies

 The type of villain Blake opposed changed with the times (as did Blake himself).
 After World War II, his opponents became more ordinary, their personalities and motives less fantastic.
 Veteran writers John Hunter and Walter Tyrer excelled at this type of writing, but others failed to maintain their standards.

+Blake's allies

+Sexton Blake also teamed up with a variety of police officers, private detectives and other assorted crime fighters from time to time.
+Some of the most popular include: